bniedermeyer/CascadiaJS-Discord-Mirror-Bot/README.md

 To make changes to the bot logic, edit `cascadia-js-live-sync/main.js`.

 ### :bangbang: A note about authentication
 It is highly recommended that you enable authentication on the read and write permissions of your Realtime Database.
 There are multiple ways to [authenticate](https://firebase.google.com/docs/auth) requests with Firebase.
 We chose the approach of exposing a cloud function that authenticates via the [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup).
 If you take this approach we also suggest securing any Firebase Function endpoints.
+For convienience we've created a script that will generate a [JWT](https://jwt.io/introduction) for you to use.

 After you have secured your requests to Firebase, you can enable auth in your database by adding the following to the `rules` object in the database `Rules` page: